 Mr. M Dies

-When a loved one dies, there are ways to remember special times with them.
+When someone dies, there are ways to remember special times with them.

 - Before viewing with your child: Preview the video by yourself first.
 If you decide to share it with your child, explain that it’s about a little monster named Buddy whose neighbor died, and Buddy is feeling sad and confused.